 Oscar Romero – Roman Catholic Archbishop of El Salvador, under a totalitarian regime, he condemned poverty, social injustice and torture until his assassination during Mass in 1980.

 St Alban Roe – a Roman Catholic, imprisoned for a time in St Albans Abbey Gatehouse and hanged in London in 1642 having been found guilty of treason for being a Roman Catholic priest.

 St Amphibalus – a Christian priest sheltered by Alban, when Christianity was forbidden.

-St Alban – The first British saint, beheaded in Roman Verulamium on the site of the Abbey in the 3rdC AD.
+St Alban – The first British saint, beheaded in Roman Verulamium on the site of the Abbey in the third century AD.

 George Tankerfield – burnt to death in Romeland, an alley close by, in 1555 because, as a Protestant, he refused the doctrine of transubstantiation.

 St Elisabeth Romanova – a granddaughter of Queen Victoria.
 Married into the Russian Royal Family, she embraced the Orthodox Church, becoming a nun and Abbess after her husband died.
 She was murdered in 1918 by the Bolsheviks.

 Dietrich Bonhoeffer – Lutheran pastor and theologian, sent to a Nazi concentration camp, tried with neither witness nor defence, he was hung in April 1945.